Tenstrands/CCEE-Climate-Impacts-Methodology/README.md

     - Upload the extracted folder to your Google Drive.

 3. **Open Google Colab**:
-    - Open the template that you want to explore in the templates folder.
-The default option should open the template in Google Colab.
+    - Right click the template that you want to explore in the templates folder.
+Select `Open With`.
+    - Click Google Colaboratory.
+    - If Google Colaboratory isn't in the list, Click `Connect More Apps`.
+Type Colaboratory in the Search Bar and install the first option.

 4. **Mount Google Drive**:
     - From the left sidebar, click `Files`.
-    - Under where it says Files, click the **Mount Drive** button.
+    - Wait until the Runtime Connection prompt disappears and `sample data` appears.
+Click the **Mount Drive** button.
 Colab should automatically insert a cell to run.
-    - Run the cell and follow the prompts.
-Select **Allow All** when Google Drive asks for access.
+    - Run the cell by clicking the arrow and follow the prompts.
+Select **Select All** when Google Drive asks for access.
     - Wait a few seconds until you see `Mounted at /content/drive`.
 A `drive` folder should appear above `sample_data` on the left.

 5. **Set Working Directory**: